eXascaleInfolab/StaTIX/README.md

 ## Overview

 StaTIX performs *statistical type inference for the RDF datasets* in fully automatic fashion with possibility to use semi supervised mode.
 In the semi supervised mode, either *a)* the sample of the processing dataset *prelabeled with the type* properties should be provided, or *b)* another dataset should be specified with the present type properties and, desirably, similar structure to the processing dataset.
 The input RDF dataset(s) should be specified in the [N3 format](https://www.w3.org/TeamSubmission/n3/): `<subject> <property> <object> .`.
-Types that are clusters of the RDF triple subjects are identified in the scope of the whole input dataset with automatic scale identification for each cluster.
-The scale for all clusters can be manually forced in case specific macro or micro level clustering is required.
+Types that are clusters of the RDF triple subjects are identified in the scope of the whole input dataset with *automatic scale identification for each cluster*.
+The *scale* for all clusters can be manually forced in case specific macro or micro level clustering is required.
+For the semi supervised mode, similarity between the RDF subjects is evaluated with respect to the #type properties using *TF-IDF based similarity weighting* for the weighted *cosin similarity*.

 The output results are clusters in the [.cnl format](https://github.com/eXascaleInfolab/PyCABeM/blob/master/formats/format.cnl) (space separated list of members).
 Each cluster correspond to the type and has members represented by the subject ids.
 Subject ids are generated sequentially starting from `0` for all unique subjects in the input dataset.